https://propellerads.com/publishers/?ref_id=mNXh

 3. From the town proper, minor points (adventure and exploring areas) are accessible via motorcycle.

-4. Mainland Shoreline Points – some are accessible by boats or motorbikes, but some points can be accessed only by ships or motorbikes.
+4. Mainland Shoreline Points: Some are accessible by boats or motorbikes, but some can be accessed only by ships or motorbikes.

-5. For the mobile phone and internet signals, there are areas with low to no signals, but there are points also with excellent reception of signals.
+5. There are areas with low to no mobile phone and internet signals, but there are also points with excellent signal reception.

 How To Get Here

 2. Arrange with the hotel you booked in Siruma about the pick-up service from the airport or bus terminal to Siruma.
 Currently, there is only one bus and one trip daily from Naga City to Siruma, the Raymond Bus Company.
-It is inconvenient with this situation and traveling via public bus transport could be a terrible experience you will get.
+This is inconvenient, and traveling via public bus could be a terrible experience.

 3. With only one regular passenger trip from and to Naga City